The D&BJ Railway

 So, it is interesting that Alexander Richmond’s 1831 map of the Close Estate includes a very accurate indication of the route (the long broad curve above the canal) of the future railway through Poyntzpass.
 This was probably added once the railway company’s detailed plans were known, in about 1845, to show the impact on tenants’ holdings.

 For construction purposes, the route was divided into sections; each was about eight miles long, and tended for individually.
-On 4th November[1] 1845, the Newry Telegraph carried an advertisement calling for tenders for the fifth section of the railway between Goragh and Monclone via Poyntzpass.
+On 4th November 1845, the Newry Telegraph carried an advertisement calling for tenders for the fifth section of the railway between Goragh and Monclone via Poyntzpass.
+This was only a few weeks after the widespread realisation that a new disease might wipe out the potato crop, and the spectre of famine was starting to loom large.

 Dargan Builds The Poyntzpass Section

-William Dargan[2] won the contract to build this section; in fact, he won the contracts for all the sections between Mullaglass and Portadown.
+William Dargan1 won the contract to build this section; in fact, he won the contracts for all the sections between Mullaglass and Portadown.
 At the peak of construction, it is estimated that he had 8,000 men building the D&BJR – and this was just one of his many projects!
 Labourers were paid 12 shillings a week, and skilled men such as masons could earn up to 24 shillings a week.

-According to Joe Mackle[3], who was the third generation of his family to work on the railway, and whose grandfather actually laid some of the original track in the 1840s, the first part of the local section was begun where the railway route came very close to the canal, near Lough Shark.
+According to Joe Mackle2 who was the third generation of his family to work on the railway, and whose grandfather actually laid some of the original track in the 1840s, the first part of the local section was begun where the railway route came very close to the canal, near Lough Shark.

 A small section of track was built, and a steam locomotive was brought up the canal in parts and reassembled there.
 It then carried materials both north and south to extend the track, moving sleepers and rails, as well as spoil excavated from cuttings to build embankments, and other materials.

-James Bennet tells the same tale in his ‘diary’ and records that the name of the engine was named ‘Rose’.
+James Bennet tells the same tale in his ‘diary’ and records that the name of the engine was ‘Rose’.

 A Track Built Across A Bog